There's always been a bit of confusion about choosing which NFC logo or NFC icon. So let's help clear things up.

 The NFC Forum created their own logo for use with NFC enabled devices or products.
 These products need to meet the standards set out by the Forum but the use of the logo is reasonably unregulated.

-This is the current NFC Forum logo, called the 'N-Mark' :
+This is the original NFC Forum logo, called the 'N-Mark' :

 So that should make a simple decision then.
 You create your marketing item, product or whatever and apply the logo.
 However, it's not that simple and there's a few reasons why.